 “The odds of a Chinese economic hard landing are so tiny that China economy skeptics would do well to rethink their betting,” it said.

 Hubris always ends badly.

 — Ambrose Evans-Pritchard is the International Business Editor of the London Telegraph.
-This article originally appeared at To The Point News.
+The Next Chinese Boom Has Come and Gone originally appeared at To The Point News.